 That is the biggest, dumbest, friendliest dog I have ever seen.
 If nature was a movie, that dog would be played by John Goodman.
 Now, here's the scale of the thing:

 Jesus Christ!
 That is exactly the size of a full-grown person.
 But look!
 They're hugging!
 They wuv each other!
 Isn't that adorable?
 Let's look at another picture of hugging!

 Oh!
 So here it is about to devour the entire concept of love from the world.
-That mouth is so fucking terrifying it's vulgar.
-If you're at work right now, I bet this isn't even showing up; the automatic image scanners on Web filter software block this picture on the grounds of Pornographic Terror.
+That mouth is so f*****g terrifying that it's vulgar.
+If you're at work right now, I bet this isn't even showing up; the automatic image scanners on the web filter software blocked this picture on the grounds of pornographic terror.

 But then, here it is as a puppy again:

-...hating you so much that it is apparently learning to walk like a man and growing thumbs out of the sheer will of fury just so it can reach up and GOUGE OUT YOUR FUCKING EYES FOR LOOKING AT IT.
+Here it is, hating you so much that it is apparently learning to walk like a man and growing thumbs out of the sheer will of fury just so it can reach up and GOUGE OUT YOUR f*****g EYES FOR LOOKING AT IT.

-You can buy Robert's book, Everything is Going to Kill Everybody: The Terrifyingly Real Ways the World Wants You Dead, or find him on Twitter, Facebook and his own site, I Fight Robots where you can learn all about his upcoming book "Over-reacting at Nature: Eighteen Thousand Different Ways to Say 'Fuck That Animal.'"
+You can buy Robert's book, Everything Is Going To Kill Everybody: The Terrifyingly Real Ways The World Wants You Dead, or find him on Twitter, Facebook and his own site, I Fight Robots, where you can learn all about his upcoming book "Overreacting At Nature: 18,000 Different Ways To Say 'f**k That Animal.'"

 Actual impending doom like global climate change or mass extinction just makes people bored.

 In some cases, the Marvel source material just did better.